 10.00 to 19.00, Collège des Bernardins, 20, rue de Poissy, 75005 Paris

-This major European Policy Debate will take place at a particularly timely moment, only 2 days before the start of the work of the new European Commission.
+This major European Policy Debate took place at a particularly timely moment, only 2 days before the start of the work of the new European Commission.

-It will focus on some important challenges which cultural heritage faces in Europe and on the significance of our shared cultural heritage for the future of the European project.
+It focused on some important challenges which cultural heritage faces in Europe and on the significance of our shared cultural heritage for the future of the European project.

-This European Policy Debate is organised in partnership with the Fondation du Patrimoine and the Collège des Bernardins, with the support of the European Commission and the French Ministry of Culture.
+This European Policy Debate was organised in partnership with the Fondation du Patrimoine and the Collège des Bernardins, with the support of the European Commission and the French Ministry of Culture.